alejandracascru/TARS-summary/README.md

 __Achievements:__

-1. This work outperformed priors works in term of 3D reconstruction fidelity and generated 3D shapes with better global structure and finer instance-specific details.
+1. This work outperformed prior works in term of 3D reconstruction fidelity and generated 3D shapes with better global structure and finer instance-specific details.
 2. The method allows to learn 3D correspondence across instances of a category.
 ___
 ___